talhakhan0892/Web-Blog-Application/README.md

 # **Blog Application**
-A basic website for managing blog entries.
+A **very** basic website for managing blog entries.
 Built with Express, Node.js, and EJS for practicing web development fundamentals.

 ## **Features**
 Create: Add new blog entries with titles and content.